Our free membership, business.com+, takes the pain out of choosing new business services.

 1. Programs: The services a nonprofit provides are called programs.
 Each program generally has its own revenue, expenses and records.

 2. Donor restrictions: Some donors restrict their contributions to specific purposes or programs.
 Nonprofits must account for these restrictions in their financial management.
-Funds that are not donor-restricted can be used for any program, administrative costs or other purposes.
+Funds not donor-restricted can be used for any program, administrative costs or other purposes.

 3. Fundraising: Fundraising denotes activities that raise an organization’s profile or solicit donations.
 These activities can include direct mail campaigns, email newsletters and charity fundraising events.